Brand Names: Serax

 white, imprinted with Z 4805, Z4805

-orange/white, imprinted with Z 4806
+orange/white, imprinted with Z 4806, Z 4806

-maroon, imprinted with R073
+capsule, brown, imprinted with R073

 What are the possible side effects of oxazepam (Serax)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about oxazepam (Serax)?